geoffpatton/dsci-521-project/README.md

    - `senate_lobbying.csv`

 ### Issues and Limitations:
- - Timeouts/Rate Limit:
-   - 60 finnhub API calls/minute for each client
-   - 300 google API Calls/minute
  - Our historical data is limited due to using a free version of finnhub
+ - When gathering data from the finnhub API, we are limited to 60 calls/minute

 ## Our Data
 - Our data is available to view on a shared [Google Drive](https://drive.google.com/drive/folders/1hgWRHwlC9thoPKd7-dRqEHTPGYv3LtUk?usp=sharing)

 ## Running the Application
-1. `project_1.ipynb`: this notebook will use the local CSV files to run the analysis
+1. `project-1.ipynb`: this notebook will use the local CSV files to run the analysis

 ### Software Pre-requisites: